 Caesar Salad Ingredients

 I love, love, love a good caesar salad.
-I think an acidic, creamy, salty and cheesy dressing combined with crisp, fresh salad is a match made in heaven.
+I think an acidic, creamy, salty and cheesy dressing combined with crisp, fresh lettuce is a match made in heaven.
 While some people may think using anchovy paste is gross, I think it adds some serious savory/umami notes.
-It's not an absolute must, but I highly suggest trying it at least once or twice and see what you think.
+It's not an absolute must, but I highly suggest trying it at least once or twice and seeing what you think.

 Egg Yolk, Really?

 Another ingredient that might weird you out is the use of an egg yolk, but this is the ingredient that adds the creaminess and buttery mouthfeel, and you know what?
 I have been making this dressing with a raw egg yolk for years and have never gotten sick!
 But, if eating a raw yolk just doesn't sound appealing, substitute it with 1 tablespoon of mayonnaise.